wdalnor/qatar/README.md

 # qatar
-this is just a read read me file
+Hello aand welcome dear

+this file will be setup soon ..